symphonycms/symphonycms/README.markdown

 		git clone git://github.com/symphony/symphony-2.git

-	Should you wish to make contributions back to the project, feel free to fork the master tree instead of cloning, and issue pull requests via github.
+	Should you wish to make contributions back to the project, fork the master tree rather than cloning, and issue pull requests via github.

 	The following repositories are included as submodules: